This topic describes how to create a user-created Oracle data source.

 VPC data source

-Select this option if your data source is in a VPC.
+Select this option if your data source is a user-created data source in a VPC.
 If you select VPC Data Source, you must configure the following parameters:

-AccessKey ID: The AccessKey ID of the account that purchased the instance.
+AccessKey ID: The AccessKey ID of the account that owns the instance.

 Instance ID: The ID of the ECS instance.
-You can obtain the instance ID on the Instances page of the ECS console.
+You can find the instance ID on the Instances page in the ECS console.

 For more information, see View instance information.

-Region: The region of the ECS instance.
-You can find the region in the upper-left corner of the ECS console.
+Region: The region where the ECS instance is located.
+You can find this information in the upper-left corner of the ECS console.

 For more information, see View instance information.